-- \1 Computer science requires students to demonstrate an aptitude for the mathematical/programming/logic elements of the course; there is an aptitude assessment to complete before being accepted onto this course. - \2 Mandarin may only be chosen by students who have studied Mandarin in Year 9; there is also an aptitude assessment to complete before being accepted onto this course - \3 Music requires a proficiency in a musical instrument or an ability to sing.
-If unsure, please discuss your suitability with your music teacher. - \4 Only one information technology-based course may be selected; you are not able to study both Computer Science and BTEC IT.
+- 1 Computer science requires students to demonstrate an aptitude for the mathematical/programming/logic elements of the course; there is an aptitude assessment to complete before being accepted onto this course. - 2 Music requires a proficiency in a musical instrument or an ability to sing.
+If unsure, please discuss your suitability with your music teacher. - 3 Only one information technology-based course may be selected; you are not able to study both Computer Science and Creative iMedia. - 4 Only one Art & Design course may be selected; you are not able to study both Fine Art and Photography.